 1. Engage With each child individually

-Your job as a parent is to help your children grow into loving, independent persons with a strong sense of self-worth.
+Spending intentional one-on-one time with each child strengthens your relationship and contributes to their emotional security.
 You can’t possibly do that by treating your kids as a group that you drive to school, serve dinner, wash, and put to bed together.
-Convenient and time-saving for sure, but it is not a way to really know your child.
+It is convenient and time-saving, for sure, but it is not a way to really connect with your child.

 Yet many children do hear comments like that, and by that, they are taught that they do wrong all the time – only mom or dad doesn’t necessarily tell them all the time.
-Talk about walking on a minefield.
-How would that make you feel – knowing that your boss is collecting your mistakes silently, only to blow up in your face at any point in time?
+Talk about walking on eggshells.

-Conscious parents listen to what is behind these tantrums.
-Empathy with the overwhelming feelings of your child will get you a lot further when it comes to connecting with your child, building your child’s self-worth, and helping them handle their emotions in less destructive ways than telling your child off or letting the harsh words hurt your self-esteem.
+Conscious parents listen to what is behind their children’s tantrums.
+Empathy with your child’s overwhelming feelings will get you a lot further when it comes to connecting with your child, building your child’s self-worth, and helping them handle their emotions in less destructive ways than telling your child off or letting the harsh words hurt your self-esteem.

 Your child is not responsible for your feelings.
 You are.

 Prioritizing your children is not about losing your great career and all your hobbies (but maybe a couple of them).
-Just as much is about being present with your children whenever you have the chance.
-Really present.
-Not thinking about what your boss said or what you’ll cook for dinner.
-Not checking your emails.
+It is just as much about being present with your children whenever you have the chance, really present, and not thinking about what your boss said, what you’ll cook for dinner, or checking your emails.

 Whether you like it or not, you are your child’s role model.
 Act one!